guifornagiero/diamond-challenge/README.md

 # DiamondChallenge

-This project was created to track progress of a Bronze III friend in League of Legends.
+This project idea was created to track the progress of a Bronze III friend in League of Legends.
-He has until the end of season 13.2 (9th Jan 2024) to get Diamond IV.
+He has until the end of season 13.2 (Jan 09, 2024) to get Diamond IV.

 I'll send requests to Riot API (https://developer.riotgames.com) to track the infos.